Get,

 Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)

-• Heat half a teaspoon of healthy oil in a pan and add whole oats (crushed, rolled or broken).
+• Heat half a teaspoon of healthy oil in a pan, then add whole oats (crushed, rolled, or broken).

-• Roast for a few minutes until crispy, then remove it from the pan and let it cool.
+• Roast for a few minutes until crispy; remove it from the pan and let it cool.

-• Add two more tablespoons of oil and start adding a teaspoon of mustard seeds, cumin seeds, chana dal and urad dal one by one.
+• Add one teaspoon of oil and start adding one teaspoon of mustard seeds, cumin seeds, chana dal, and urad dal one by one.

-• Add in a small handful of cashews and stir until it is golden brown.
+• Add a small handful of cashews and stir until golden brown.

-• Next, add the vegetables one at a time till each one is cooked, starting with a quarter cup of onions, half a teaspoon of finely chopped ginger, then 1-2 chilies, then a few curry leaves.
+• Next, add the vegetables until each one is cooked, starting with a quarter cup of onions, half a teaspoon of finely chopped ginger, 1-2 chillies, and then a few curry leaves.

-• Throw in a quarter cup each of green peas, carrots, and French beans and stir for a few minutes.
+• Throw each green peas, carrots, and French beans in a quarter cup and stir for a few minutes.

-• Add one and a half cups of plain water and let it boil until the veggies are cooked.
+• Add one and a half cups of plain water and boil until the veggies are cooked.

-• Lastly, add back the roasted oats and cover to allow the mixture to cook through (add salt to taste as per your preference).
+• Lastly, add the roasted oats back and cover to allow the mixture to cook through (add salt to taste, if desired).

 • Soak a few dates in water for about 20 minutes, then dry it.

-• Wash a dry about 1 cup of spinach as well as one stalk of celery.
+• Wash and dry about 1 cup of spinach and one stalk of celery.

-• Peel 1 banana and slice into rough chunks.
+• Peel one banana and slice it into rough chunks.

 • Blend until smooth and drink immediately (not for persons who are obese and diabetic).